Vajrayana Buddhism – Thunderbolt or Lightning Buddhism

 Commonly known as Tibetan Buddhism, Vajrayana Buddhism has been the dominant form of Buddhism in Tibet.

 Vajrayana in Sanskrit means "Thunderbolt or a Diamond Vehicle".
-It is known as Vajrayana because of the ritual use of the vajra, a symbol of thunder and lightning as well as a symbol of an indestructible diamond.
-Also known as Tantric Buddhism, Tantrayāna, Mantrayāna, Secret Mantra, Esoteric Buddhism, Diamond Way, Thunderbolt Way, or the Indestructible Way, Vajrayana Buddhism is widely followed across the Himalayan countries like Tibet, Nepal, and Bhutan and also in some parts of Mongolia.
-It is a form of tantric Buddhism that was originally introduced in India.
+It is known as Vajrayana because of the ritual use of the Vajra, a symbol of thunder and lightning and an indestructible diamond.
+Also known as Tantric Buddhism, Tantrayna, Mantrayna, Secret Mantra, Esoteric Buddhism, Diamond Way, Thunderbolt Way, or the Indestructible Way, Vajrayana Buddhism is widely followed across the Himalayan countries like Tibet, Nepal, and Bhutan and also in some parts of Mongolia.
+It is a form of tantric Buddhism that was initially introduced in India.

 Origin